HarshVaragiya/Project-X/README.md

 ```
 ## Usage :
 ### Generating New Keys :
-Generate New RSA Keys when using this.To use Keygen :
+Generate New RSA Keys when using this.
 ```bash
 python3 Keygen.py
 ```